Maysaloun Hamoud: Works

+Honors

 Hamoud's film Bar Bahar (In Between) won the NETPAC Award for World or International Asian Film Premiere at the 2016 Toronto International Film Festival.
 It also won three prizes, including the Sebastiane Award at the San Sebastián International Film Festival in 2016.

 In 2017, Hamoud received the Women in Motion Young Talents Award at the Cannes Film Festival from Isabelle Huppert.